thyazide/Darktide-Performance-Optimizations/README.md

 `*\XboxGames\Warhammer 40,000- Darktide\Content\launcher`

 1. Create shortcut/s:
-  a) Right-click LauncherSkip.exe and select an option:
+  a) Right-click `LauncherSkip.exe` and select an option:
 	- Start menu: `Pin to Start`
 	- Taskbar: `Pin to taskbar`
 	- Desktop: `Send to` > `Desktop (create shortcut)`
- b) Copy LauncherSkip.exe, navigate to any folder, then right-click and select `Paste shortcut`.
+ b) Copy `LauncherSkip.exe`, navigate to any folder, then right-click and select `Paste shortcut`.
 It will not try to start Steam/Game Pass for you so they need to already be running.
 This is not a DMF mod and does not need to be copied to your mods folder.

 **Original launcher**